Humane Society of Jefferson County WA

 A nonprofit organization

-Your gift pays caring staff and volunteers who build relationships with them, nourish and prepare them for a better life in a home environment.
+Your gift helps caring staff and volunteers who build relationships with them, nourish and prepare them for a better life in a home environment.

-The shelter has two part-time Veterinarians, a licensed Vet Technician, and several "jill-of-all-trades" employees who provide vaccinations and spay/neuter clinics for people in Jefferson County needing financial assistance.
+The shelter has a part-time Veterinarian, a licensed Vet Technician, and several "jill-of-all-trades" employees who provide vaccinations and spay/neuter clinics for people in Jefferson County needing financial assistance.
 These services are provided in a state-of-the-art mobile surgical trailer purchased by the shelter in 2020 to help expand its circle of care.

 You gift ensures that Jefferson County will never return to its sad history of when dogs or cats arriving at the "pound" were granted only a few days to live before being euthanized for lack of time and space.